 While much of the monastery is now open to the public, certain areas (such as the monks’ sleeping quarters) are off-limits.
 However, there’s still plenty to see and do, including visiting the onsite Archaeology Museum, discovering the lavish royal tomb of King Manuel I and his wife Maria of Aragon, strolling through the peaceful cloisters, and marveling at the 16th-century nautical charts that adorn the walls.

 While you’re out in the Belem area, make sure to check out the Santa Maria de Belem Church next door and, of course, grab a snack at Pasteis de Belem.

-7 – Use the trams to discover the city
+7 – Use the trams to discover the city (and its charm)

 8 – Spend an afternoon at the Berardo Collection Museum